World of Winx

-World of Winx is an Italian Flash animated television series and a spin-off of Winx Club.
+World of Winx is an Italian animated television series and a spin-off of Winx Club.
 The series was created by Iginio Straffi.
 Twenty-six episodes were produced in two seasons, the first of which was premiered as a Netflix original series on 4 November 2016.

 The series was produced by Rainbow S.p.A., a studio co-owned by Straffi and Viacom at the time.
 The series was released on Netflix in most territories worldwide.
 Exceptions included Italy and Greece, where it was broadcast on Rai Gulp and Viacom's Nickelodeon, respectively.
 In 2016, Rainbow's Cristiana Buzzelli confirmed that the Netflix streaming company did "not enter into the creative process on scripts, characters or plot lines."

 Story

 The Winx Club girls return to Gardenia, Bloom's hometown on Earth, where they work as a group of talent scouts on a reality television program to find children and teenagers of various talents.
 Behind the scenes, they try to save them from being kidnapped by a Talent Thief while hiding their own identities as fairies.
-In the first season, the Winx Club girls achieve a new level of magical transformation, which is called "Dreamix".
+In the first season, the Winx achieve a new level of magical transformation, which is called "Dreamix".
 They get help on occasion from their good friend and fellow fairy Roxy, the owner of the Frutti Music Bar.

-In the second season, the Winx Club, minus Roxy, receive new missions from the spirit of the World of Dreams.
+In the second season, the Winx receive new missions from the spirit of the World of Dreams.
 They learn of the Queen's troubled past and hope to return her to the good fairy she was once by reuniting her with her lost love, Peter Pan.
 Their Dreamix transformations and powers are upgraded to "Onyrix".
-Initially, Jim and Smee ally with the Winx Club girls in facing the Queen and her shadow creatures.
+Initially, Jim and Smee ally with the Winx in facing the Queen and her shadow creatures.
 The Winx must also deal with special shadow creatures called a Nemesis (Vertigo, Banshee, Obscura, Stoney, Sinka and Virus) which are drawn from the dark essence of each of the fairies' deepest uncertainties.

 Characters

 Winx Club

-The series features seven fairies from the original Winx Club series:
+The series features the six main fairies from the original Winx Club series: